How to Run a Successful Continuous Delivery

-- Deployability assumes that deployments for different product/service can be performed independently and automatically.
-These systems can be reconfigured with a minimal downtime, meaning that new builds can be deployed on demand with high frequency.
+- Deployability assumes that deployments for different products/services can be performed independently and automatically.
+These systems can be reconfigured with minimal downtime, meaning that new builds can be deployed on-demand with high frequency.

 In other words, your product should consist of easy-to-separate and loosely-coupled modules that could be tweaked and tested separately without causing a significant impact on other components.